-A student's cumulative grade point average (GPA), calculated from all classes taken and all grades received while attending Cleary University, may not drop below 2.0 for undergraduate students or 3.0 for graduate students for more than three consecutive semesters.
+A student's cumulative grade point average (GPA), calculated from all classes taken and all grades received while attending Cleary University may not drop below a "C" equivalent (2.0 undergraduate or 3.0 graduate).
+Although transfer credits are calculated in completion rates, transfer GPA's are not calculated in this calculation.
+Students must have good academic standing consistent with the requirements to graduate by the end of their second academic year.